shawn-nyk/tp/docs/DeveloperGuide.md

 **Use case: UC03 - Edit a company**

-Precondition: User already has an existing list of companies <br/>
+Precondition: User already has an existing list of companies. <br/>
-Guarantees: Editing of company is successful
+Guarantees: Editing of company is successful.

 **MSS**